MSMLBV/angular-migrations/README.md

 # Angular migrations

-A system to manage migrations within an Angular application.
-Angular migrations makes it easier to create local tables and manage changes in the structure.
-It includes a schema builder to make it easier to create, alter or drop tables.
+A package to manage migrations within an Angular application.
+Angular migrations makes it easier to create local tables and manage their structure.
+It includes a schema builder to create, alter or drop tables.

 ## Installation

-Add the package via your favorite package manager
+Add the package via your favorite package manager.

 ```
-$ yarn add @msml/angular-migrations
+yarn add @msml/angular-migrations

+npm i @msml/angular-migrations
 ```

-Create a migration
+Create a migration.

 ```
 // ./create-users-table.migration.ts